-The program aims to train residents to become outstanding dermatologists who provide dermatological care in a variety of settings and aims to instill core values of life-long learning, service to the specialty and the community, and outstanding work ethic.
-Ideal residents for program are those residents who are self-motivated and want to become leaders in a small program with an understanding that much of the framework and structure of the program will be dependent upon their contributions.
+The goal of the program is to train outstanding dermatologists who will provide dermatological care over a variety of settings- medical and surgical dermatology.
+The program aims to instill core values of life-long learning, service to the specialty and the community, and a high work ethic.
+Ideal residents for program are those residents who are self-motivated and want to become leaders in a small program, understanding that much of the framework and structure of the program will be dependent upon their contributions.
 We aim to recruit residents who will lead by example, become educators to learners from other specialties, and contribute to advancing the specialty in the form of innovative research and publications.

 Goals of the Program: